Best Marketing Automation Features of Marketo

 Marketo eases the lead managing process with a wide range of lead management functionalities which include marketing lead database (that records all important assets, contacts, data on website visits, updates, history, email clicks and many more), segmentation (to micro-segment campaigns with leads and contacts and filter as per different attributes), lead nurturing campaigns (that schedules drip marketing campaigns to send messages with the right content at the right time), lead scoring and grading brings ability to score and qualify leads based on preset criteria and factors to assess the lead’s interactions and interests), automated sales alerts (which bring the ability to create and set sales alerts on tasks to emails and RSS.), lead lifecycle (this allows integrating CRM platforms with the leads, updates lead status and scores, lead routing and rules), sales intelligence (tracks lead’s behavior, their interests, where they click and they focus on to help sales representatives analyze their prospects.) and revenue cycle modelling (to track how leads engage in different revenue cycles, from one stage to another).

 Social Marketing is another powerful feature of Marketo which brings functionalities such as social listening and tracking tools, social sharing and campaigning, social profiling, social engagement and promotions, and social analytics.
-Now, it’s your turn to share which Marketo features you love the most – drop your tips in the comment section below.
+Now, it’s your turn to share which Marketo features you love the most – drop your thoughts in the comment section below.